 • syphilis.

-Organ diseases also affect the swelling of the lymph nodes:
+Organ diseases also affect the swelling of lymph nodes:

 • bladder - urethritis;